node4good/jest/README.md

 Jest
 ====

-> JavaScriptational State Stasfer for node.js with easy generating resource from Mongoose ORM
+> JavaScriptational State Transfer for node.js with easy generating resource from Mongoose ORM

 ####  #

 introduction
 ------------
-This module provides:
-- Resource base class with:
+This module provides Resource base class with:

 - Authentication
 - Authorization
 - Pagination